NBA changes COVID protocols, shortens path to return to play

 “With Frank right now, it’s a matter of testing and getting those negative tests in,” said Lakers assistant coach David Fizdale, who is running the team in Vogel’s absence.
 “But he’s doing well health-wise.
 His spirit’s right.
 Obviously, he’s chomping at the bit to get back and start competing.”

-The count of players in the NBA’s protocols remained around 120 on Monday afternoon, with no fewer than 63 players ruled out from among the seven games on the day’s schedule because of virus-related issues.
+The count of players in the NBA’s protocols remained around 120 on Monday evening.
 Among the new notable additions to the list: Olympic gold medalist Jayson Tatum, placed into protocols by the Boston Celtics.

 Atlanta listed 12 players as out — 10 for virus reasons, two for injuries — for its game against Chicago, but the Hawks said guard Trae Young was cleared to return, making that announcement about 90 minutes before tip-off.